The work I do is based around Dr Stephen Porges’ Polyvagal Theory, and the concept of social engagement vs flight/fight/freeze.

 My work is based on the concept of “neuroception” – the fact that some children (and adults) cannot distinguish safety from perceived threat, and so their bodies live in a stressful fight/flight state ALL the time.

 Referrals to CAHMS take forever – if they happen – and intervention is patchy.
-Ask CAHMS about the Polyvagal Theory, and you’ll probably get a blank stare!
+Ask CAHMS about the Polyvagal Theory, and you’ll more than likely get a blank stare!